kazurayam/UsingMaterialsInKatalonStudio/README.md

 `${projectDir}/Drivers/Materials-0.17.jar` is bundled in this project.

-The ['Materials'](https://github.com/kazurayam/Materials) project does not have public Maven Repository from which you can download the distributable jar files.
+The ['Materials'](https://github.com/kazurayam/Materials) project does not yet have a public Maven Repository from which you can download distributable jar files.
 Wait for it for some time ...

-You can clone the  ['Materials'](https://github.com/kazurayam/Materials) project onto your PC and build the project by executing following command in commandline:
+You can clone the  ['Materials'](https://github.com/kazurayam/Materials) project onto your PC and build the project, provided that you have JDK 8 installed, by executing following command in commandline:

 ```
-$ cd materials
+$ cd ${MaterialsProjectDir}
 $ git checkout master
 $ ./gradlew jar
 ```